 Mr. Eaton joined us in June 1997 and became managing director, Custom Clearing Services in January 2008.
 He is also responsible for our Sponsor Relations Group and The Private Trust Company, N.A.
 Prior to this position, Mr. Eaton served as our executive vice president of product marketing.
 Before joining us, Mr. Eaton spent 14 years at MFS Investment Management.
 His positions at MFS included national account management, corporate marketing, product development, and market research.
-Mr. Eaton attended the University of Maine.
+He holds a B.A. in journalism from the University of Maine.